timescale/pgai/docs/python-integration.md

 - `target_table` (str, optional): Override the table name for embeddings.
 Default is `{table_name}_{field_name}_store`
 - `add_relationship` (bool): Whether to automatically create a relationship to the embeddings table (default: False)

 **Note:** The `VectorizerField` generates a new SQLAlchemy model, that is available under the attribute that you specify.
-If you are using alembics autogenerate functionality to generate migrations, you may need to exclude these models from the autogenerate process.
+If you are using alembics autogenerate functionality to generate migrations, you may need to exclude these models from the autogenerate process:
-They are tagged with `pgai_managed=True`so you can simply exclude them by adding the following to your `env.py`:

 ```python
 def include_object(object, name, type_, reflected, compare_to):